Chocolate Stout Cheesecake

 If You Liked This Recipe You Will Love These:

 For the cookie crust

 - 1 regular size pack of Oreo cookies (approx 36)

 For the filling

-- 12 oz dark chocolate, chopped (use semisweet for a sweeter cheesecake filling)
+- 12 oz chocolate, chopped (use bittersweet or dark chocolate or semisweet for a sweeter cheesecake filling)

 - 3 (8 oz) packages of cream cheese

 - 1 cup sugar